scala/docs.scala-lang/_overviews/collections-2.13/introduction.md

 ---

-The collections framework is the heart of the Scala 2.13 standard library, also use in Scala 3.x.
+The collections framework is the heart of the Scala 2.13 standard library, also used in Scala 3.x.
 It provides a common, uniform, and all-encompassing framework for collection types.
 This framework enables you to work with data in memory at a high level, with the basic building blocks of a program being whole collections, instead of individual elements.